apushkarev/microraw/README.md

 For pre-demosaiced Linear DNGs:
 1. Read RGB data directly (no demosaic needed)
-2. Apply linearDngCorrection vector
-3. Apply ForwardMatrix: RGB → XYZ (D50)
+2. Apply ForwardMatrix: RGB → XYZ (D50)
-4. Continue with color space conversion if needed
+3. Continue with color space conversion if needed

 ## Using Output in DaVinci Resolve